Dynamo Hum

 From the introduction by Matt Blomeley:

-Dynamo Hum presents an enticing and rare glimpse into the practice of an artist whose work bridges several generations yet remains undeniably in the present . . .
+Dynamo Hum presents an enticing and rare glimpse into the practice of an artist whose work bridges several generations yet remains unmistakably present.
+Formally resolved yet liminal and mysterious, Watkins’ paintings are the result of sustained curiosity and intense labour.

-Viewed en masse, the effect is like a jukebox of carefully curated 45s, each work and title a modernist tone poem reflecting the fascinations and recalled moments of an individual with a voracious appetite for culture . . .
+Viewed en masse, they operate like a jukebox of carefully curated 45s—each work and title a modernist tone poem reflecting the fascinations and recollections of an artist with a voracious appetite for culture.

-Discussing his work, Watkins says, ‘It’s a sort of tapestry of information, weaving in events and histories and all determined by the way the paint goes down, then embellished to construct formal visual activity.’
+As Watkins describes it: “It’s a sort of tapestry of information, weaving in events and histories, all determined by the way the paint goes down, then embellished to construct formal visual activity.”

-Dynamo Hum is the inaugural project for Bath Street Arts Trust.
-The philosophy of Bath Street Arts Trust is to invite and support outstanding New Zealand artists to realise significant projects they might not have the capacity to deliver independently.
+Dynamo Hum is the inaugural project of Bath Street Arts Trust, an initiative dedicated to supporting outstanding New Zealand artists to realise ambitious projects beyond the scope of independent production.

-The book’s design was a collaboration between the artist, designer Jonty Valentine, Book Binding Press and Soar Arts, a specialist arts printing unit within Soar Print headed by Stuart Shepherd.
+The book was developed collaboratively by the artist with designer Jonty Valentine, Book Binding Press, and Soar Arts, the specialist arts printing unit of Soar Print led by Stuart Shepherd.

 ISBN 978-0-9941306-5-5